Lemglukol/html-portofolio/README.md

 # html-portofolio
-my first project about html
+my first, and simple project about html